mattrude/xmpp-site/index.md

 {% if site.fingerprints == 1 %}
 ### Certificates Fingerprints

 One of the benefits of communicating via XMPP is the level of security involved.
-To allow users to validate the servers they are connecting to, below is the current fingerprints for each domain name.
+To allow users to validate the servers they are connecting to, below is the current fingerprints for each domain name. {% if site.fingerprint-expires %} This certificate expires on {{ site.fingerprint-expires }}.{% endif %}

 <div id="cert-table">
 {% if site.fingerprint-sha1 %}